AnyChart/docs.anychart.com/Axes_and_Grids/Additional_Axes.md

   yAxis3.title("Third additional axis");
 ```

-Here is the sample of the chart that shows three additional Y axes and almost no configuration is done, as you can see three additional axes are drawn on the right side of data plot and their maximum and minimum values are calculated automatically (and they are the same as main Y axis have):
+Here is the sample of the chart that shows three additional Y axes and almost no configuration is done, as you can see three additional axes are drawn on the right side of data plot and their maximum and minimum values are calculated automatically (and they are the same as main Y axis):

 {sample}AGST\_Additional\_Axes\_01{sample}